GeorgeSG/vscode-open-related-files/README.md

 ## Features

-### QiuckPick list
+### Open Related Files

 Use the command `Open Related Files` or the default shortcut `cmd+shift+r`.

 This will show the Open Related Files QuickPick list.
 The list shows all extensions for related files - i.e. if you have opened `main.html` and there are `main.css` and `main.js` files in the same folder, the list will display `css` and `js`.

+Pick an extension to open a related file.

+If there is only one related file, it'll be opened by default.
+See `openRelatedFiles.openSingleFile` for changing the default behavior.

 ### Create Related File

-Use the command `Create Related File` to create a new file next to the currently opened file.
+Use the command `Create Related File` to create a new file next to the currently opened one.
+You'll be prompted for an extension.
 The new file will have the same name and the extension that you specified.

-### Custom shortcuts

-**`openRelatedFiles.open`**
+## Commands and Keyboard Shortcuts

+#### `openRelatedFiles.open`
   - Opens the QuickPick list.
   - Default: `cmd+shift+r`.